A sharper BMW M5 Competition is coming, says the Bavarian brand’s Australian arm which is set to launch the MY21 car here later this year.

 The updated M5 Competition can be had in five new colours: Brands Hatch Grey, Motegi Red metallic, Tanzanite Blue II metallic, Aventurine Red II metallic and matte Frozen Bluestone metallic.

-BMW Australia expects the new BMW M5 Competition to arrive locally in October, with specific pricing and specs to be revealed closer to launch.
+BMW Australia expects the new BMW M5 Competition to arrive locally in October.

 This article has been updated to reflect a pricing announcement from BMW Australia.
 Original publish date is 21 June 2020.